isfopo/itsah-bot/README.md

 The language processor will need a dataset to train it's model on, so be sure to include one in your project, with the DATASET_PATH variable in your .env file pointing to it.
 This dataset must be in .csv form.
 Several examples are included in the "Links" section of this README.

+### Running Program

+To run the program type `python3 main.py` in the terminal.
+The first time you run the program, the model will have to be created and trained.
+You will see the out put of that in your terminal.
+After that, if your model is present at the path in your .env than it will not need to train again.

+Once you get a message in your terminal that the bot is logged in, you may interact with it using the commands below on your Discord channel.

 ## Usage

 The istah bot responds to the **"--itsah"** command.
 Typing **"--itsah"** in the channel will result in a overall sentiment score of ranging from -100% to 100% where higher numbers are have a more positive sentiment and lower numbers have a more negative sentiment.